reapit/foundations-code-examples/node-website-feed/README.md

 As previously stated, we based these numbers on a real world example of an SME agent with 8 offices and around 700 properties on their website.
 Your use case may differ significantly and adjusting the variables will effect your calls and therefore costs significantly.

-Before starting work on a website project, we urge developers to consider the ongoing costs incurred and how you can optimise your code to
+Before starting work on a website project, we urge developers to consider the ongoing costs incurred and how you can optimise your code to minimise these costs.

 For example, we have assumed updating the website every hour, 24 hours a day, 7 days a week.
 You can halve you API calls by only updating 7am - 7pm during working hours, and further reduce them by not updating on a Sunday.

 Perhaps you don't need the site to update every hour and every two hours is adequate.
-In this case, simply adjust your scheduled job and the date time range of the modifiedFrom and modifiedTo filters.
+In this case, simply adjust your scheduled job and the date time range of the modifiedFrom filter.

 Maybe you don't need 700 properties on your site, in this case, you can combine API filters or limit the number set for internet marketing inside AgencyCloud, with a corresponding impact on calls and cost.